rmarable/ParallelClusterMaker/README.md

 ## About ParallelClusterMaker

 ParallelClusterMaker is an Open Source command line wrapper toolkit that makes it easier to automate the creation and destruction of AWS ParallelCluster stacks.
-It is designed to enable  scientists and engineers to leverage HPC in the cloud without requiring deep infrastructure knowledge.
+It is designed to enable scientists and engineers to leverage HPC in the cloud without requiring deep infrastructure knowledge and is a useful teaching tool for those looking to deepen their knowledge about HPC in general.

 You can find more information about AWS ParallelCluster by visiting: